tjs7321/bioshock-gene-tonic-creator/README.md

 ## Available Scripts

-# BioShock Themed React Application
+# BioShock Gene Tonic Creator

-Welcome to the BioShock Themed React Application!
+Welcome to the BioShock Gene Tonic Creator!
 This project is a showcase of how to build a web application using React.js, inspired by the iconic BioShock game series.
 Immerse yourself in the world of web development while paying homage to the captivating BioShock universe.

 ## Table of Contents